 - Dirt In Wood: It’s easy to get confused about what is water damage and what is termite damage, since water and termites are often related.
 The best way to differentiate termite damage from moisture damage is that termites bring bits of dirt up into the wood.
 Probing termite damaged wood will reveal dirt in the hollowed area where they’ve fed.

 If you find any sign of termites it’s best to leave treatment to the professional.
 Termite prevention is the key to protecting your property and providing you with peace of mind.
-For a free pest and termite identification, damage identification and a free pest and termite evaluation with no obligation, contact Curry’s today.
+For a free pest or termite quote contact Curry’s today.